Nutritional Studies

 Reishi also possesses nutritional and cosmeceutical value due to the presence of essential micro-, macro-, and trace elements.
 Although various Reishi products are available in the market, clinical studies regarding safety, efficacy, interactions with food and drinks, chronic use, teratogenicity, mutagenicity, and genotoxicity are lacking.

-“Ganoderma lucidum (Lingzhi or Reishi): A Medicinal Mushroom”
+Go to the study“Ganoderma lucidum (Lingzhi or Reishi): A Medicinal Mushroom”

 by Wachtel-Galor et al. (2011):